pnkraemer/probdiffeq/README.md

 ## Benchmarks

-ProbDiffEq curates a range of benchmarks that includes various library-internal configurations but also other packages like [SciPy](https://scipy.org/), [JAX](https://jax.readthedocs.io/en/latest/), or [Diffrax](https://docs.kidger.site/diffrax/).
+Probdiffeq curates a range of benchmarks that includes various library-internal configurations but also other packages like [SciPy](https://scipy.org/), [JAX](https://jax.readthedocs.io/en/latest/), or [Diffrax](https://docs.kidger.site/diffrax/).

 To run the benchmark locally, install all dependencies via
 ```commandline
 pip install .[example,test]